FlineDev/Microya/CONTRIBUTING.md

 # Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/JamitLabs/MungoHealer.
+Bug reports and pull requests are welcome on GitHub at https://github.com/Flinesoft/Microya.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## Getting Started

-This section will tell you how you can get started contributing to MungoHealer.
+This section will tell you how you can get started contributing to Microya.

 ### Prerequisites